 Scar Minimization: Specialized suture and closure techniques, incision treatments and specialized lasers combine to significantly minimize scars.
 All included.

-There are few if any local and national plastic surgery centers that are equipped to provide this level of experience and advanced technology to assure that your results are everything you expected and more!
+There are few if any local and national plastic surgery centers that are equipped to provide this level of experience and advanced technology to assure that your breast reduction surgery results are everything you expected and more!

 Women with very large, pendulous breasts often experience a variety of medical problems caused by the excessive weight of large breasts.
 In addition to psychological trauma, physical symptoms include back and neck pain, skin fold irritation, skeletal deformities, physical limitations and even breathing problems.
 Bra straps may leave indentations over the shoulders, and unusually large breasts can also cause a woman or a teenage girl to feel extremely self-conscious.